Electric Shuffle Canary Wharf London

-Electric Shuffle delivers a contemporary, experiential reimagining of the classic game of shuffleboard within a beautifully designed, conceptual space.
-The 9,000 sqft venue in the heart of Canary Wharf, is set over two floors and comprises 10 Play Spaces and two bars.
+Our Interior Design of Electric Shuffle Canary Wharf delivers a contemporary, experiential reimagining of the classic game of shuffleboard within a beautifully designed, conceptual space.
+The 9,000 sqft venue in the heart of The City, is set over two floors and comprises 10 Play Spaces and two bars.

 As part of the brief, the game of shuffleboard has been redesigned and ‘electrified’, therefore the Studio took inspiration from the pioneers of electrical technology, in particular the work of Nikola Tesla.
 The Studio created an interior which fuses references of the past and, entwines them with cutting edge gaming technology to form an engaging and original, contemporary, multi-layered scheme.

-The essence of the interior design is a blend of both the glamour of the Art Deco period of 1940s Palm Springs fused with the grandeur and faded elegance of early 20th century power plants and factories.
-The factory- inspired aesthetic is both utilitarian and industrial, yet implicitly beautiful and works as a perfect counterpoint to the opulence of the Deco inspired elements.
+The essence of the interior design of Electric Shuffle is a fusion of the glamour of 1940s Palm Springs Art Deco and the grandeur of early 20th-century power plants and factories.
+This factory-inspired look is utilitarian and industrial, yet inherently beautiful.
+It serves as a captivating contrast to the opulence of Art Deco elements.

-The custom designed shuffleboard tables have been completely re-envisioned by the Studio to form a central focus as social hubs within the scheme.
-The materials and lighting have been carefully calibrated to not only showcase the table as a key design feature but also seamlessly integrate the gaming technology requirements.
-The table design is inspired by the aesthetic of the grand Art Deco ocean liners.
-Curvilinear forms in the timber and decorative copper pipework reinforce this aesthetic along with inlaid copper details, leather upholstered detailing and laser cut metal elements, which bring together a mix of classic and contemporary, Art Deco and industrial.
+Our custom-designed shuffleboard tables take centre stage, reimagined by our Studio to be social hubs within the scheme.
+We’ve meticulously chosen materials and lighting to showcase these tables as key design features and seamlessly integrate gaming technology.
+The table design draws inspiration from the grand Art Deco ocean liners.
+They feature curvilinear forms in timber, decorative copper pipework, inlaid copper details, leather upholstery and laser-cut metal elements.
+It’s a harmonious blend of classic and contemporary, Art Deco and industrial.

-The central light feature was developed in conjunction with specialist lighting designers to create the illusion of simultaneous clockwise & counterclockwise rotation, a movement reminiscent of mechanical cogs.
-The bar also features custom-designed, pylon-inspired lights suspended in the double height void.
+The central light feature was a collaboration with specialist lighting designers.
+Together, we created the illusion of simultaneous clockwise and counter clockwise rotation, like mechanical cogs.
+Custom-designed, pylon-inspired lights hang in the double-height void.

-The first-floor bar features a contemporary re-interpretation of utilitarian metal factory panelling rendered in vivid electric blue, which has been overlaid with embellished meshes and bespoke bronze domes, in a pattern reminiscent of electrical circuitry.
-The studio has commissioned artisan ceramicists to create oversized decorative domed ‘rivet’ features and bespoke mid-century inspired lighting for the columns which flank the bar.
+Upstairs, the first-floor bar offers a contemporary take on utilitarian metal factory panelling, adorned in vivid electric blue.
+It’s layered with embellished meshes and bespoke bronze domes resembling electrical circuitry.
+Artisan ceramicists crafted oversized decorative domed ‘rivet’ features and bespoke mid-century-inspired lighting for the columns flanking the bar.

-The hand painted wall finishes on the ground floor walls evoke a sense of movement and lustre; the pattern is suggestive of patinated, rusted metals and the beauty of polychromatic swirling oil slicks.
-The inspiration for the walls on the first floor came from the unexpected delicate beauty of mould blooms and the faded striations of watermarks.
+Hand-painted wall finishes on the ground floor evoke movement and lustre, reminiscent of patinated, rusted metals and the beauty of swirling oil slicks.
+Upstairs, the inspiration comes from the delicate beauty of mould blooms and faded watermarks.

-Each individual element of the scheme has been carefully considered by the Studio, bringing together the lustre of the Art Deco, the beautiful utility of early power station and factory design and the unexpected beauty of aged metals, whilst also paying homage to the pioneers of electrical technology and it’s transformative, modernising effect on the reinvented game of Electric Shuffle.
-The spirit of the design has been forged from these diverse influences producing a scheme which is vibrant, contemporary, unique and electric.
+The Interior Design of Electric Shuffle Canary Wharf brings together the luster of Art Deco, the utility of early power station and factory design, and the unexpected beauty of aged metals.
+It pays homage to the pioneers of electrical technology and its transformative effect on the reinvented game of Electric Shuffle.
+You can read articles for this project in our press page.